JohnKurlak/algorithmic-problem-solving/Chapter 2/README.md

 #### Assuming you have a binary search tree when only a binary tree is specified

+A common mistake is to assume that you have a binary search tree when the interviewer says "binary tree."
+The best way to avoid this mistake it to listen carefully.

 #### Assuming inputs are non-null

 Lots of interview problems have an array, string, or data structure as an input.
 Will your algorithm break if one of these is null?